surf-visualization/blospray/readme.md

 ## Goals

-- Flexible and high-quality rendering of large scientific datasets using OSPRay
+- Flexible and high-quality rendering of large scientific datasets using OSPRay from Blender
 - Provide a way to add user-specific types of data as scene elements *without having to import that data into Blender*
 - Make OSPRay features available to Blender users

+NON-goals:

-Note that BLOSPRAY does not aim to compete with Cycles (the built-in renderer of Blender), as it has a different focus.
-Cycles provides production rendering of animations and stills, focusing (more or less) on artistic workloads.
+- Compete with Cycles (the built-in renderer of Blender).Cycles has a different focus, as it provides production rendering of animations and stills, aimed (more or less) at artistic workloads.
   Instead, BLOSPRAY focuses on rendering scenes containing (large) scientific datasets, where efficient handling and rendering of the data is usually a more important goal and challenge than production of photo-realistic imagery.

 ## Features & limitations